Ledger Wallet™ just got a major upgrade.

 Crypto wallets – both software and hardware varieties, have difficulty with smart contracts, for different reasons.

-Traditionally, crypto hardware wallets were designed to handle simple transfers of value, but smart contracts are more complex – the wallet can understand the conditions, but it cannot display them to you in a format you’ll understand.
+Traditionally, crypto hardware wallets were designed to handle simple transfers of value, but today, crypto transactions are more complex – some hardware wallets that come with screens can understand the conditions of the transaction, but they cannot display them to you in a format you’ll understand.
 It’s a simple case of technology outpacing its tools and leaves you needing to sign transactions based on trust, without any real guarantees about what’s inside.

-We know what you’re thinking: software wallets are designed for interactions with NFT and DeFi platforms, and can easily read and display full transaction details for you to inspect.
+Software wallets are designed for interactions with DeFi platforms, and can easily read and display full transaction details for you to inspect.
 But there is no way of verifying that what you see is what you’re signing.
 Why is that?

 So in short, no matter what type of wallet you’re using, chances are you won’t always have full transparency over your smart contract interactions.
 This is where Ledger is changing things.